Context Engineering for AI Agents in Open-Source Software: Results

+We manually developed an initial coding guide based on the 44 lemmatized section headings that appeared in $\ge 3$ different repositories and $\ge 3$ times at heading levels 1 or 2.
+We then examined examples of section content for each heading.
+The resulting coding guide, shown in Table~\ref{tab:rq2_categories}, groups semantically similar headings into categories.
+We then applied this guide to a larger set of 91 lemmatized section headings that were used in $\ge 2$ repositories and $\ge 2$ times at heading levels 1 or 2.
+This analysis provides an overview of the information most commonly provided in \texttt{AGENTS.md} files.
+Topics such as code conventions and best practices, contribution guidelines, and architecture or project structure appeared frequently, in contrast to sections on troubleshooting or security.

 We also noticed differences in writing style when analyzing the files.
-To examine these differences more closely, we analyzed all 50 sections labeled \textsc{Conventions/Best Practices}, the most common category in our dataset.
+To examine these differences more closely, we analyzed all 50 sections labeled \textsc{Conventions}, the most common category in our dataset.
 We found that the writing style can be characterized along five stylistic dimensions: \emph{descriptive}, \emph{prescriptive}, \emph{prohibitive}, \emph{explanatory}, and \emph{conditional}.
 Some sections were \emph{descriptive}, documenting existing conventions without giving explicit instructions, e.g., \enq{This project uses the Linux Kernel Style Guideline.} Such statements summarize current practices or configurations that the AI agent should be aware of, rather than prescribing behavior.
-Others were \emph{prescriptive}, written as direct imperatives that instruct how to act, e.g., \enq{Use factories for all test data} or \enq{Follow the existing code style and conventions.} This style provides clear behavioral guidance, often formatted as concise bullet points to be interpreted as explicit rules. \emph{Prohibitive} statements were also common, explicitly indicating what not to do, e.g., \enq{Never commit directly to the main branch.} These prohibitions set boundaries and clarify the constraints that AI agents should respect.
-Some projects added short explanations after the rules, resulting in an \emph{explanatory} style, e.g., \enq{Avoid hard-coded waits to prevent timing issues in CI environments.} Here, the justification (\enq{to prevent timing issues}) provides context for why a convention exists, aiming to support understanding rather than mere compliance.
+Others were \emph{prescriptive}, written as direct imperatives that instruct how to act, e.g., \enq{Follow the existing code style and conventions.} This style provides explicit behavioral rules and was often formatted as concise bullet points. \emph{Prohibitive} statements were also common, explicitly indicating what not to do, e.g., \enq{Never commit directly to the main branch.} These prohibitions set boundaries and clarify the constraints that AI agents should respect.
+Some projects added short explanations after the rules, resulting in an \emph{explanatory} style, e.g., \enq{Avoid hard-coded waits to prevent timing issues in CI environments.} Here, the justification (\enq{to prevent timing issues}) provides context for why a convention exists.
 Finally, we observed \emph{conditional} formulations that specify what to do in certain situations, e.g., \enq{If you need to use reflection, use \texttt{ReflectionUtils} APIs.} This style encodes situational logic, specifying conditional actions that depend on the context of the agent's task.